 Chat now!
 We're online and 'hair' to help.

-For all things required for a half-decent hair day, it can survive on the basics without much trouble.
+For a half-decent hair day, it can survive on the basics without much trouble.
 But, sometimes I experience the faintest slight bad hair smell.
 No other red flags.
 Just a scalp left wondering: is that me?

 For all those how want to wash their hair less, but are wondering about their waft, let's get into the whole 'why does my hair smell and how to make your hair smell good' discussion.

 An early indicator of that bad hair smell is usually a bit of oil; more specifically sebum, is your hair's personal brand of oil that's produced by the sebaceous glands on your scalp.

 Your scalp is indeed like the rest of your body in the way that it produces sweat, with oils and fatty acids.
 But, the reason it smells different than other sweaty areas is because of sebum, or an overproduction of it.

 Bacteria and its byproducts feed off lipids and protein in your sweat, secreting compounds that give that wet dog or burnt hair smell.
 Furthermore, your hair keeps your scalp very warm.
 Think of it like wearing a little cardigan on an already warm day; your scalp is experiencing that same incubator-like warmth for bacteria.
 The dead skin cells, sweat, and bacteria are then caught at the root, causing a smell.

 In my youth, my hair lived on a steady diet of Curious by Britney Spears.
 And it made sense to someone none the wiser: perfume smells good; I want my hair to smell good.